riopapa/sayNotiText/README.md

 - Package Tables has different format than others.
 It contains three columns separated by semi-colon.
 - It depends on real application name, some gives title and text and some others not
-- Whenever you want to give your own name, you can specify in keyword column.
+- Whenever you want to give your own name, you can specify in keyword column

 |type| keyword<br>examples | real application name| remarks|
 | --- | --- | --- |---|